emkim1/stat545/02_basics.md

 * CamelCase

 ## R functions
-Specify function `argument = value` or argument by position
+Specify a function: `argument = value` or argument by position
 `functionName(arg1 = val1, arg2 = val2, and so on)`

 Functions: Type part of name and hit TAB.
 Floating help shows arguments.
 F1 shows full documentation.